How does a support group run?

-Our peer support group network is diverse, with groups for specific lung diseases, varying interests, and formality.
-We recognise that no one person’s journey is the same, so it is important to find a group that suits your needs and interests.
+Our diverse support group network offers groups for specific lung diseases, varying interests, formality, and number of people.
+We recognise that no one person’s experience is the same, so it is helpful to find a group that suits your needs and interests.
 There is no pressure to participate in all support group activities; it is important to connect where and how you feel comfortable.

-- Invite healthcare professionals to guest present at meetings
+- Invite healthcare professionals to present at meetings

 - Share experiences in a casual social setting